 - Caring for elephants in Thailand can be wrapped into a trip to explore this exotic country.
 In Thailand, the wild elephant population is decreasing due to habitat loss and poaching, and domestic elephants traditionally used in the logging industry, are also in danger.

 Today, many elephants have ended up on the streets of big cities where they are forced to work as begging tools and tourist attractions or else they roam.
-The mission of this elephant rescue centre is to stop the suffering of these elephants by allowing these large animals to roam safely on a large plot of land donated to the centre.
+The mission of this elephant rescue center is to stop the suffering of these elephants by allowing these large animals to roam safely on a large plot of land donated to the center.

 - Join the Lion Rehabilitation project in Zambia.
-This is a 'hands on' project in the Mosi-oa-Tunya National Park, where you'll actually work with some of the lions.
+This is a 'hands-on' project in the Mosi-oa-Tunya National Park, where you'll actually work with some of the lions.
 Volunteers can walk alongside as the young cubs learn to stalk their prey.
-This is one of the world's leading programm for the release of lions back into the wild.
+This is one of the world's leading programs for the release of lions back into the wild.

 GoVoluntouring has a vetting process for projects listed on the site.
 The site indicates: "We want to see your track record.
 We want to speak to people that know you from the inside and out.
 We need to do some homework on you.
 It's important to our goals, and it's important to our users.